adobe/alloy/README.md

 For documentation on how to use Alloy, please see the [user documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html).

-For documentation on how to contribute to Alloy, please see the [developer documentation](https://github.com/adobe/alloy/wiki).
+## Contribution

+Check out the [contribution guidelines](https://github.com/adobe/alloy/CONTRIBUTION.md) for quick start information, and head over to the [developer documentation](https://github.com/adobe/alloy/wiki) to understand the architecture and structure of the library.